WoltLab/docs.woltlab.com/docs/view_css.md

 ### Available Breakpoints

-{% include callout.html content="Some very large smartphones, for example the Apple iPhone 7 Plus, do match the media query for `Tablets (portrait)` when viewed in landscape mode." type="info" %}
+!!! info "Some very large smartphones, for example the Apple iPhone 7 Plus, do match the media query for `Tablets (portrait)` when viewed in landscape mode."

 | Name | Devices | `@media` equivalent |
 |-------|-------|-------|